Kidron Volleyball Club

 Communication

-• Most of our communication will be handled online, primarily through our website (http://www.kidronvbc.com/).
+- Most of our communication will be handled online, primarily through our website (www.kidronvbc.com) or via e-mail.
 Please check this site often for scheduling updates, changes of location, practice schedules, and cancellations due to inclement weather.
+Coaches are also likely to set up a group text for players and parents.